snejokeee/asyncapi-models/README.md

 ## Roadmap

+1. Create a minimal required models to work with RabbitMQ
-1. Describe the POJOs for the maximum number of objects defined in the spec.
+2. Describe the POJOs for the maximum number of objects defined in the spec.

 ## Limitations